-Steve Moeller, of Lone Cottonwood Farm, has been a beekeeper since 1974.
-Having been a vendor at the Columbia Farmers Market since 2017, it’s clear his roots in the beekeeping community go way deeper than his time spent at the market.
-As a Member of the Boone Regional Beekeepers and Past Secretary/Treasurer of the Missouri State Beekeepers Association, Steve’s passion for beekeeping is evident.
+Steve Moeller of Lone Cottonwood Farm has been a beekeeper since 1974.
+Having been a vendor at Columbia Farmers Market since 2017, it is clear his roots in the beekeeping community go deeper than time spent at the market.
+As a member of the Boone Regional Beekeepers and past secretary/treasurer of the Missouri State Beekeepers Association, Steve’s passion for beekeeping is evident.

-Steve’s life-long pursuit for perfecting local honey inspires his process, “My honey is usually a mild flavored, mixed wildflower honey from various floral sources blooming from May thru July.
+Steve’s lifelong pursuit for perfecting local honey inspires his process.
+“My honey is usually a mild flavored, mixed wildflower honey from various floral sources blooming from May through July.
 Several varieties of clover bloom profusely during this time, along with many species of other wildflowers growing along roadsides.
 Many of these flowers are considered weeds, but together, these different varieties make a light amber honey with a wonderful flavor.
 The beauty of honey as a natural sweetener is the unique flavor that comes from the nectar secreted by flowering plants.”

 Just like Steve’s honey, his sweet demeanor is hard to miss.
-The long line of kiddos waiting patiently for his honey sticks and perhaps a quick lesson on honeybees makes Steve a not-to-be-missed experience at the market.
+The long line of youngsters waiting patiently for his honey sticks, and perhaps a quick lesson on honeybees, makes Steve a not-to-be-missed experience at the market.